SirLentas/6dots2Braille/README.md

-# 6dots2Braille
+6dots2Braille

-Purpose of the code
 ==
-I wanted to create a program that could translate braille text given in numerical format, like 123, 1346 etc., to a text of actual Braille characters.
+I just wanted to create a program that could translate braille text given in numerical format, like 123, 1346 etc., to a text of actual Braille characters.

 How to use
 ==